-The COVID-19 pandemic has significantly affected the global economy, including certain of the industries in which our subsidiaries operate.
-The hospitality industry, in which Loews Hotels & Co operates, has been particularly strained.
-In response to the pandemic's impact on Loews Hotels & Co team members, and to demonstrate their leadership and dedication to Loews, each of the members of our Office of the President, James, Andrew and Jonathan Tisch, voluntarily agreed to forego 50% of his base salary from April 1, 2020 through December 31, 2020 and 50% of any annual cash incentive compensation award for the 2020 performance year earned under our Incentive Compensation Plan.
+The COVID-19 pandemic, particularly in 2020, significantly affected the global economy, including certain of the industries in which our subsidiaries operate.
+The hospitality industry, in which Loews Hotels & Co operates, was particularly strained.
+In response to the pandemic's impact on Loews Hotels & Co team members, and to demonstrate their leadership and dedication to Loews, each of James, Andrew and Jonathan Tisch voluntarily agreed to forego 50% of his base salary from April 1, 2020 through December 31, 2020 and 50% of any annual cash incentive compensation award for the 2020 performance year earned under our Incentive Compensation Plan.